pragmint/open-practices/capabilities/ai-accessible-internal-data.md

 ### Context Window and Freshness

 Internal data changes rapidly.
 If your AI system relies on model fine-tuning or infrequent data indexing, it will quickly become obsolete.
 Teams often struggle with "stale context," where the AI suggests a deprecated API because the latest documentation hasn't been re-indexed yet.
-Building a pipeline that updates the AI’s knowledge base in near real-time is a significant engineering hurdle.
+Building a pipeline that updates the AI's knowledge base in near real-time is a significant engineering hurdle.

 ### Over-reliance and Loss of Tribal Knowledge